Home › Japan Green Medicall Centre Limited Privacy Policy

 (a) Quality Assurance: to ascertain compliance with applicable regulations and related practices and procedures, including healthcare provider regulations.

 (b) Fact checking: to establish the existence of facts relevant to JGMC’s business and protect our staff and patients.
-For example if there is a complaint made by a patient of if a patient is verbally abusive towards a member of our staff.
+For example if there is a complaint made by a patient or if a patient is verbally abusive towards a member of our staff.

 (c) Staff Training: to ascertain or demonstrate the standards that are expected to be achieved by staff, for example, for quality control or staff training.